Online planning register and decision notices

 You can use the online planning register to view and comment on current planning applications and documents.
 The register contains planning application records from 1948, but most application documents are only available online from 2006.

 All comments are held on our internal electronic file.
-They can't currently be viewed online.
-You can arrange to view comments made by contacting the planning officer at firstname.lastname@example.org.
+They cannot currently be viewed online.
+You can arrange to view comments made by contacting firstname.lastname@example.org.

 The online user guide (PDF, 156.27 KB) can help with any other questions you may have.